jerradpatch/notes/README.md

 1) get a listing of all models filled in the database with only the distinction key's values filled, or create a url using the query distinction keys.
 2) filter each model whoes distinctions keys do not match the query distinction keys
 3) go to the database and fill out each non-filter model with remaining non-distinction key data: episode title, summary...

+#### Architecture of scrapper - WIP
+1) each page has its own file
+2) in the file, each page has a page object, each page has